Moving to Vietnam Guide

 You may be tempted by one of the tasty morsels above, but food in Vietnam is not always safe and can upset the sensitive stomachs of new expats.
 The standard of food safety in restaurants in Vietnam is generally spot on, but when dabbling in street food, expats should tread carefully.
 Street food vendors do not have to abide by any legal standards and, if the food isn’t cooked properly, food poisoning can be a big issue.

 In terms of crime, Vietnam is a peaceful destination for foreigners and the majority of fears are weather-related.
 Poverty is very prevalent in Vietnam, and petty crime is a problem in some urban areas.
 Pickpockets are rife in cities like Hanoi and Ho Chi Minh, so expats should make sure they do not walk alone at night, and keep valuables out of sight as much as possible.

 Illegal drugs are becoming increasingly available in Vietnam and are often tampered with.
-Many foreigners have taken fatal overdoses, or been caught in possession and arrested.
-For anyone caught carrying drugs in Vietnam, even the smallest amount, they could face the death penalty.
+Many foreigners have taken fatal overdoses or been caught in possession and arrested.
+For anyone caught carrying drugs in Vietnam, even the smallest amount, could face the death penalty.
 Vietnam has a no-tolerance policy when it comes to drugs, which means the streets are a safer place.

 Expats who are new to Vietnam should be cautious of scammers.
 Often, citizens pose as charity workers, conning visitors out of money.
 Furthermore, taxi drivers and restaurants can often try and charge unknowing expats extra, so always keep an eye on the meter, or the prices on the menu.